tinymce/tinymce-docs/integrations/swing.md

 * [GitHub repository](https://github.com/tinymce/tinymce-swing-codesamples)

 * An additional set of documentation is shipped with the integration in `zip` files.
-These files contain a library of `java` docs and API reference guides which help in understanding and applying the concepts.
+It contains a library of `Javadocs` and API reference guides which help in understanding and applying the concepts.
+The `zip` file includes the following documents:

+  * readme.txt - basic instructions
+  * license.txt
+  * release-notes.txt
+  * The `jar` files that implement the integration
+  * JavaDocs - A well-known tool used by Java developers used to produce web pages of docs from specially-formatted comments in the code.

 #### A note about integrations